-In the state of Rhode Island, mental health counseling is classified as a separate field of counseling and for that reason, it is licensed separately from all other mental health related fields.
-In order to become a licensed counselor, you must have a graduate education which meets the unique criteria.
-You will need to complete the pre- and the post-degree supervised experience, as well as take the clinical mental health licensing examination.
+In the state of Rhode Island, mental health counseling is classified as a separate field of counseling, and for that reason, it is licensed separately from all other mental health-related fields.
+In order to become a licensed counselor, you must have a graduate education that meets the unique criteria.
+You will need to complete the pre and post-degree supervised experience, as well as take the clinical mental health licensing examination.

 The information below is a guide to the counseling licensure procedure in the state of Rhode Island.
 If you have any questions, contact the Rhode Island Board of Mental Health Counselors and Marriage and Family Therapists.
 They can be reached at (401) 222-2828.

 Find schools and get information on the program that’s right for you.
 (It’s fast and free!)